stadium-software/repeater-datagrid/README.md

 ![](images/ColumnType.png)

 ### DataGridState Type
-Add a second type with the following properties
+Add a second type called "DataGridState" with the following properties

 1. page (any)
 2. pageSize (any)